bbrownekianda/docs/content/docs/platform/rules/sharepoint/reset-an-item-permissions.md

 typora-root-url: ..\..\..\..\..\static
 ---

-This rule allows you to reset permissions for a user/group within a SharePoint site/list/item within Kianda.
+This rule allows you to reset permissions for a user/group within a SharePoint site/list/item using Kianda.

 ### When to use